rpastijn/examples/md-files/adb-send-sms.md

 > **Note 1:** Oracle does not own the Messagebird service nor (specifically) promotes or endorses it.

-> **Note 2:** The author of this lab **personally** pays for sending messages through the SMS service, he cannot expense this anywhere.
-Please only send a single SMS for testing.
+> **Note 2:** You need to create an account with the example message provider for this lab to work.
+Please check the [Messagebird website](https://www.messagebird.com/).
+Or you can use any other message provider (but you may have to change the PL/SQL code in order to do this.

 ## Prerequisites ##